naddeoa/booty/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/naddeoa/booty/master/static/booty-logo-bg-sm.png"/></p>

-Booty is a language and command line utility for bootstrapping the setup of peronal OS installs.
-Its goal is to execute all of the things that you do after your first boot, like install packges through your package manager, configure your shell, setup your terminal tools/IDE, and install SDKs for various programming languages, without you having to download everything manually and run various scripts in the right order.
+Booty is a language and command line utility for bootstrapping the setup of personal OS installs.
+Its goal is to execute all of the things that you do after your first boot, like install packages through your package manager, configure your shell, setup your terminal tools/IDE, and install SDKs for various programming languages, without you having to download everything manually and run various scripts in the right order.

-You model your setup process as Targets and declare which ones depend on which ones, then execute `booty` to set everything up, if everything isn't alrady setup.
+You model your setup process as Targets and declare which ones depend on which ones, then execute `booty` to set everything up, if everything isn't already setup.

 <!-- <p align="center"><img src="https://raw.githubusercontent.com/naddeoa/booty/master/static/booty-status.jpg"/></p> </br> -->